lczielinski/eggshel/README.md

-eggshel: a floating-point backward error analysis tool described in the paper **Synthesizing Backward Error Bounds, Backward**.
+eggshel: a floating-point backward error analysis tool described in Section 6 of the paper **Synthesizing Backward Error Bounds, Backward**.
 This project is licensed under the MIT license.

 ## Getting started
 First, clone the repository. eggshel can be built manually or using the provided Docker image.